The art of accessibility:

 6. Give users control

-The vast majority of internet traffic today is video.
+Video makes up a large share of internet traffic today.
 And in accessibility terms, that can be great news!

 “Video is so amazing… if it’s properly captioned, and if you provide transcripts,” says Bailey-King.